 Each November, Native Earth selects theatre, dance, opera and multidisciplinary works reflecting Indigenous performing arts to be presented, or to receive development support and a workshop production or reading during the two-week festival.
-We encourage national and international performing artists of all disciplines and at any stage in their career to apply.
+We encourage national and international Indigenous performing artists of all disciplines and at any stage in their career to apply.

-Curated by a committee, select pieces receive dramaturgical support, rehearsal time and a public showing.
+Curated by a committee, select pieces receive dramaturgical support, rehearsal time and a public showing in November.
 In order for a submission to be eligible, the primary artist or artists must identify as Indigenous.*

 • Artistic Merit